 Students enrolled in the Bellin College 15 Month Option are required to take the program in its entirety.
-Nursing credits earned at other colleges are not eligible to satisfy Nursing course requirements in the 15 Month Option.
-Additionally, nursing courses may be transferrable to satisfy general education requirements if they are applicable to the Human Development or Diversity requirements.
+Nursing credits earned at other colleges are not eligible to satisfy nursing course requirements in the 15 Month Option.
+Additionally, nursing courses may be transferrable to satisfy general education requirements.